Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

     > **Note**
 	> If the recognition result produces a reject event, the Voice control service has rejected the recognized command.
 Make sure that the command does not conflict with other commands and there are no duplicated commands.

-    To get the command, use the methods of the [Tizen.Uix.VoiceControl.VoiceCommandList](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommandList.html) class, which represents a list of recognized commands.
-The `Command` property of the [Tizen.Uix.VoiceControl.VoiceCommand](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommand.html) class contains the recognized text.
+    To get the command, use the methods of the [Tizen.Uix.VoiceControl.VoiceCommandList](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommandList.html) class, which represents a list of recognized commands.
+The `Command` property of the [Tizen.Uix.VoiceControl.VoiceCommand](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.VoiceCommand.html) class contains the recognized text.

-    ```
+    ```csharp
     /// Callback
     void VoiceControlRecognitionResult(object sender, RecognitionResultEventArgs e)
     {